Should Your Startup Have a Podcast?

 4. Podcasts Get High Engagement

-There’s no denying that we’re living in an age of advertising saturation and information overload.
-Print media, out-of-home, and the internet has no shortage of written and visual content, and it seems like there’s no escape.
+There's no denying that we live in an age of advertising saturation and information overload.
+Print media, out-of-home, and the internet have no shortage of written and visual content, and it seems like there's no escape.
 But there is.
 Podcasts offer audio information that attempts to engage customers and can offer a welcoming break from the monotony.

-And the numbers don’t lie.
-Over 54% of podcast listeners have thought about buying the advertised products, and 45% of listeners have a household income north of $250,000.
-As well, 39% of all podcast users are small to medium business owners.
+And the numbers don't lie.
+Over 54% of podcast listeners have considered buying the advertised products, and 45% of listeners have a household income of about $250,000.
+Also, 39% of all podcast users are small to medium business owners.

-This indicates that podcasts can be used to engage the audience and influence their buying decisions positively.
+This indicates that podcasts can positively engage the audience and influence buying decisions.

 5. Podcasts Reach Customers When and Where Other Media Can’t

-Finally, podcasts can reach a consumer in places where they’re usually unreachable.
-People opt to listen to podcasts when they’re doing something else.
-They could be vacuuming the apartment, going for a run, sitting on a crowded subway, or stuck in traffic.
-These are everyday events that take up a lot of time when your potential audience isn’t able to browse the web, read a book, or watch a video.
+Finally, podcasts can reach a consumer in places where they're usually unreachable.
+People opt to listen to podcasts when they're doing something else.
+They could be vacuuming the apartment, going for a run, sitting on a crowded subway, or being stuck in traffic.
+These everyday events take up a lot of time when your potential audience can't browse the web, read a book, or watch a video.

-Podcasts are popular because they allow your audience to multitask and fit them into their busy lives.
+Podcasts are an effective startup marketing tool because they allow your audience to multitask and fit them into their busy lives.
 This means new and unique opportunities to reach your target market and generate leads.
+Plus, they're easy on the content marketing budget with a high opportunity for a solid ROI.

-Time to go invest in a microphone.
+It's time to invest in a microphone.
 It'll pay off in the long run.